godot::obj

 • Manual

 Objects inheriting from Object which are not RefCounted (or inherited) are manually-managed.
 Their destructor is not automatically called (unless they are part of the scene tree).
-Creating a Gd<T> means that you are responsible of explicitly deallocating such objects using free().
+Creating a Gd<T> means that you are responsible for explicitly deallocating such objects using free().

 • Dynamic